f1sherman/f1sherman.github.io/_posts/2014-12-27-setting-up-my-blog-using-jekyll-and-github-pages.markdown

 Tweet Button
 ============
-I added the [Tweet button resource from Twitter][tweet-button] to the post layout to make it easy for readers to tweet my posts.
+I added the [Tweet button resource from Twitter][tweet-button] to the post layout to make it easy for readers to share my posts.

 ![Tweet Button](/images/tweet-button.png)